Domingo Jean: Chicago White Sox

-Yankees
+New York Yankees

 Jean was assigned to the Fort Lauderdale Yankees to start the 1992 season.
 He pitched most of the year there, although at the end of the season he was promoted to the Double-A Albany-Colonie Yankees for one start.

 In 1993, Jean split the year between three minor league levels before making his major league debut on August 8.
 He started that day's game against the Minnesota Twins, pitching 6.2 innings and giving up four runs.
 Although Jean did not get a decision, the Yankees won the game 8–6.
-In his next start on August 14th he was set to make his Yankee stadium debut on Reggie Jackson day against the Baltimore Orioles and got stuck in traffic on the George Washington bridge so he got out of the cab and ran on foot to yankee stadium and made it a half hour before first pitch, he pitched 5 innings giving up 2 runs in a no decision yankees would win the game 4-2 He earned his lone major league win on August 20 over the Kansas City Royals, pitching 7 innings and giving up just two runs.
+On August 14, the day of his Yankee Stadium debut, Jean was stuck in traffic on the New Jersey side of the George Washington Bridge, so he paid his fare using all the cash he had on hand, left the cab, ran to the New York side, and sought a ride from a stranger living nearby.
+The stranger drove Jean "close" to the Stadium, and then Jean ran the remaining distance, arriving 45 minutes before the first pitch.
+He pitched 5 innings and gave up 2 runs in a no decision; the Yankees won the game, 4–2.
+He earned his lone major league win on August 20 over the Kansas City Royals, pitching 7 innings and giving up just two runs.
 He finished the season with a record of 1–1 with a 4.46 ERA.
 Jean was the last active New York Yankee player to wear number 42 before Mariano Rivera donned it in 1995.

-After the season, Jean was traded to the Houston Astros along with fan favorite Andy Stankiewicz for pitcher Xavier Hernandez.
+After the season, Jean was traded to the Houston Astros along with Andy Stankiewicz for pitcher Xavier Hernandez.